 As a result our meetings, all 500 of them, were packed with a lot of laughter.
 Also how little Clive and I knew about each other’s lives!
 We were just not interested in our stories - that is why we know each other so well.

 Some weeks ago Kim asked me to come to hospital, because Clive wanted to tell me something - and there was not much time left for him.
 When I arrived I heard myself say: what the hell has happened to you?
 He looked like a dying man - but that was not what I was referring to.

 Yes, he said, that is why he has asked me to come.
 A few days before something happened.
 But actually the power of that event is in the fact that it was not an event at all.
 Nothing actually happened.
 It was the lack of an event that blew me away.
 I observed myself exhaling, this kind of exhale when we entered the allotment.
 But to my utter surprise this time no inhale came back.
-I remained in a state of total relief.
 I watched my body breathing in and out.
 But I was only breathing out.
 Like the sun that does not need refuelling, radiating heat for ever.
-I looked at myself and my body and instantly knew, that this is not me.
+What a relief it was when I looked at myself and my body and instantly knew, that this is not me.
 I am not the emotions, thoughts and events I thought I am defined by.
 I am the relentless power of this ever radiating heat.
 I am not part of nature.
-I am nature.
-I am all of it.
+I am nature!
+I am all of it!

 The relief cannot be measured or explained.
 Its only expression is a continuous experience of joy and love.